White Cube

 White Cube is a contemporary art gallery founded by Jay Jopling in London in 1993.
-The gallery has two branches in London: White Cube Mason's Yard in central London and White Cube Bermondsey in South East London; White Cube Hong Kong, in Central, Hong Kong Island; White Cube Paris, at 10 avenue Matignon in Paris; and White Cube West Palm Beach, which opened at 2512 Florida Avenue in 2020 and operates annually in West Palm Beach, Florida, from winter through to spring.
+The gallery has two branches in London: White Cube Mason's Yard in central London and White Cube Bermondsey in South East London; White Cube Hong Kong, in Central, Hong Kong Island; White Cube Paris, at 10 avenue Matignon in Paris; and White Cube Seoul, which opened in 2023 at 6 Dosan-daero in Seoul.

-In New York, White Cube has an office and viewing rooms at 699 Madison Avenue in the Upper East Side.
-In 2023, the gallery will open its first public gallery in New York, in a 1920s building spanning three floors at 1002 Madison Avenue.
+In October 2023, White Cube opened public gallery spaces and private viewing rooms in New York City's Upper East Side, in a three-floor building at 1002 Madison Avenue.

 The Hoxton Square space in the East End of London closed at the end of 2012 and the São Paulo gallery in 2015.
+The West Palm Beach space in Florida closed at the end of 2023.

 History

+Early beginnings

 White Cube is a gallery owned and run by the art dealer Jay Jopling (an Old Etonian and son of a Conservative MP) who, until September 2008, was married to artist Sam Taylor-Wood.
-It was first opened in a small, square room in May 1993 in Duke Street, St James's, a traditional art dealing street in the West End of London.
+It first opened in May 1993 in a small, square room in Duke Street, St James's, a traditional art dealing street in the West End of London.
 In that location there was a gallery rule that an artist could only be exhibited once.
-The gallery achieved its reputation by being the first to give one person shows to many of the Young British Artists (YBAs), including Tracey Emin and Gavin Turk.
+The gallery gained its reputation by being the first to give one-person shows to many of the Young British Artists (YBAs), including Tracey Emin and Gavin Turk.

+Hoxton Square 2000-2012

 In April 2000 it moved to 48 Hoxton Square, a 1920s building that had previously been occupied by the small publishing company Gerald Duckworth & Co.
 In 2002 an extra two stories (750 m2) were added by hoisting a prefabricated unit on top of the existing structure.

 The Hoxton/Shoreditch area has been popular with the Young British Artists (YBAs) since the 1990s, at which time it was a run-down area of light industry.
 More recently it has undergone extensive redevelopment with clubs, restaurants and media businesses.
 Hoxton Square is a prime site with a central area of grass and trees, which the vicinity is mostly lacking.